Microsoft Secure Score

 - Improve their security posture by providing discoverability, visibility, guidance, and control.

 - Compare with benchmarks and establish key performance indicators (KPIs).

 Watch this video for a quick overview of Secure score.

 Organizations gain access to robust visualizations of metrics and trends, integration with other Microsoft products, score comparison with similar organizations, and much more.
 The score can also reflect when third-party solutions have addressed recommended actions.

 Currently, the Azure Active Directory related Microsoft Secure Score recommendations are not available for customer tenants registered in the following Azure Active Directory regions: Japan, Australia, New Zealand, Fiji, Canada, United Kingdom, South Korea, France, United Arab Emirates, South America, Switzerland, Liechtenstein, Norway, Germany, Brazil, Sweden, and Qatar.

 - Doing security-related tasks

-- Addressing the improvement action with a third-party application or software, or an alternate mitigation
+- Addressing the recommended action with a third-party application or software, or an alternate mitigation

-Some improvement actions only give points when fully completed.
+Some recommended actions only give points when fully completed.
 Some give partial points if they're completed for some devices or users.
-If you can't or don't want to enact one of the improvement actions, you can choose to accept the risk or remaining risk.
+If you can't or don't want to enact one of the recommended actions, you can choose to accept the risk or remaining risk.

 - Check your current score